yingding/angular2Tutorial/README.md

-# 1. Introduction
+# 1. Introduction Angular2 RC5
-The following section shows how to use the tool chain relating to developing web-app with Angular2.
+The following section shows how to use the tool chain relating to developing web-app with Angular2 RC5, the final Angular2 Release is now available.
+This branch is deprecated.
+Commented on Sep.15th 2016.
 ## Description
 Tutorial for learning Angular2 with TypeScript